 - strengthening your pelvic floor

 Movements should be gentle and deliberate and allow you to remain cool and comfortable.
 There may also be cushions, belts, or blankets available to help you while you go through the movements or poses.

 - Look for an instructor who is trained in prenatal yoga or Pilates.

 - Explore programs offered by The Royal Hospital for Women.

-- For Pilates, you can contact the Australian Pilates Method Association
+- For Pilates, you can contact the Pilates Alliance Australasia.

 - You can also ask your local council.